t-ogura/record_human_motion_with_HTC/README.md

-These source code were quoted from https://github.com/JamesBear/vive_ik_demo
+These source codes were quoted from https://github.com/JamesBear/vive_ik_demo